zalenix/portaldocs/portal-sdk/generated/top-extensions-parameter-collectors.md

 }
 ```

-The complete list of supported options that can be supplied to the ParameterCollector constructor are defined are defined with the following signatures:
+The complete list of supported options that can be sent to the ParameterCollector constructor are defined  with the following signatures:

 - **supplyInitialData? (): TResult**

-    A callback that supplies initial data for the parameter provider in the child blade each time it opens.
+    A callback that sends initial data for the parameter provider in the child blade each time it opens.

     Note that the object received by the parameter provider will be a
     deep clone of the value you give, rather than the original instance,